Billy Bush: Other appearances

+In 2008, Bush competed in season 2 of Are You Smarter Than a 5th Grader?, in which he won $25,000 for Lollipop Theater Network after incorrectly answering the ninth question.

 In 2024, Bush competed in season 11 of The Masked Singer as the wild card contestant "Sir Lion".
 He was eliminated on "TV Theme Night".

 Personal life

 He married Sydney Davis in April 1998 and the couple have three daughters.
 On September 19, 2017, the couple announced they were separating.
 On July 15, 2018, Bush and his wife announced their divorce due to irreconcilable differences.

 Through his mother, Bush is a descendant of Louis DuBois, who fled religious persecution in France and settled in what was then the Dutch Colony of New Amsterdam; he helped found the town of New Paltz, New York.
 He is also a descendant of the Hasbrouck family and the Van Vleck family, making him a second cousin, three times removed of Nobel Physics Prize recipient John Hasbrouck Van Vleck.

 He announced on his new podcast on July 8, 2025, that he has a girlfriend named Allie.
-She is 48.